 In 1993, as a followup to the Dodge Viper, Chrysler rolled out the Plymouth Prowler concept car.
-With a design influenced in part by famed hot rod builder Chip Foose, the car received enough consumer attention that it was put into production in 1997.
+With a design influenced in part by famed hot rod builder Chip Foose, the car received enough consumer attention that Chrysler actually put the creation into production in 1997.
+However, it received a modest drivetrain.
 The first production Prowlers featured a 214 hp V6 linked to an automatic transmission.
 In 1999, after a one year hiatus, the car returned with an upgraded 253 hp V6 and a semi-auto 4 speed.
-The car remained in production as a Plymouth until the brand went bellyup in 2001, at which point the car was rebadged as a Chrysler until the last one left the assembly line on this day in 2002.
+The car remained in production as a Plymouth until the brand went bellyup in 2001, at which point the car was rebadged as a Chrysler.
+It remained so until the last one left the assembly line on this day in 2002.

 All together, 11,702 Plymouth Prowlers left the factory.
 While it was a popular car with enthusiasts, it was not a huge commercial success, in part due to its high price tag.
 Despite this, the Prowler has become a beloved classic among car collectors, and its unique design and performance capabilities have helped it stand the test of time.
 Today, the Plymouth Prowler is considered a rare and relatively desirable collectible car.
 Learn more about this car and other retro rides in our list of 11 affordable modern classic cars to buy now.